DomosHaidou/coderoncode/_posts/2016-01-17-exploring-elixir-recursion-and-lists.markdown

   "this in turn calls" -> count([])          #returns 0
 ```

 This is a very simple example of the power of recursion but illustrates the concept very well.
-For now the most imporant thing about recursion is that is that we don't need mutable state while iterating through a list of values — a.k.a solving a problem.
+For now the most imporant thing about recursion is that we don't need mutable state while iterating through a list of values — a.k.a solving a problem.